 The Indian Ocean is exposed to many pollution sources including oil and ship pollution, especially in the Red Sea, Persian Gulf, and the Arabian Sea.

-Do you know any interesting or fun facts about the Indian Ocean that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about the Indian Ocean?
+Share them in the comments below!